aka Pediatric Perplexity 017

 However, atropine may be beneficial for certain procedures where having dry oral mucosae may be beneficial to the proceduralist rather than the sedationist, e.g. repair of tongue lacerations.

-Q3.
-What are emergence reactions and how can the likelihood of them occurring be decreased?
+What are emergence reactions and how can rates be reduced?

 - adults: 10-20% (as high as 30% in some studies), with 1-2% clinically significant.